jsloop42/dreamlisp/README.md

 #### write-file/2

 Writes the given string to the given file.
-If the file does not exists, a new file will be created.
+If the file does not exist, a new file will be created.
 If the file exists, its contents will be overwritten.

 ```
 λ user> (write-file "string data" "/tmp/mytext.txt")